Looking for the advantages and disadvantages of reading books?

 You won’t believe how many people love reading books on the planet earth – interests might differ, though.

-You could also give a read to How To Win Friends And Influence People to master communication skills.
+You could also read How To Win Friends And Influence People or other such books to master communication skills.

 What makes books addictive is that they’re fun to read.
-How wonderful is it that you could learn great insights from successful people by turning a few pages.
+How wonderful is it to learn great insights from successful people by turning a few pages?

 Sometimes they tell you stories that entertain you.
 While at other times, they teach you lessons.